alivarastepour/retort-js/README.md

 }
 ```
 #### Presenter module
+This module provides utility functions to parse the `presenter` of a component.
+Each presenter consists of at most 2 parts; the import statements and the markup template.

 #### Parser module
 This module consists of a driver function for the functionality provided by `tokenizer` module. the `parse_vdom_from_string` function transforms meaningless tokens
-into `VirtualNode` objects and returns a single virtual node, which is the root of our DOM hierarchy.
+into `VirtualNode` objects and returns a single virtual node.

 ## Outline
 - [x] Tokenizer